Weight loss research explains why refined starches raise insulin levels and suppress another hormone called glucagon.

 It's not your fault you failed; you were misled into thinking that you must cut out all the fat from your diet and turn instead to carbs for energy.

-But still sugar and all refined starches must go.
-Use natural honey for sweetening and wholegrain bread for you daily fare; you can bake the best bread in the world for around a dollar, taking up only five-minutes of your time.
+Nevertheless sugar and all refined starches must go; permanently.
+Use natural honey for sweetening and wholegrain bread for you daily fare; you can bake the best loaf in the world for around a dollar, taking up only five-minutes of your time.

-It's either that or face wearing a mask and living in fear of being infected for the rest of your life if this disease is indeed becoming endemic.
-Other weight loss research makes it very clear that you will also be spared knee replacement surgery, statins and hypertensive medication and a host of other problems.
+It's either that or face wearing a mask and living in fear of being infected for the rest of your life if this disease indeed becomes endemic.
+Other weight loss research makes it very clear that you will also be spared knee replacement surgery, statins and hypertensive medication; and a host of other problems.

-Continuous glucose monitors give you real-time feedback on how your body reacts to a certain carbohydrate; you know within minutes what it is doing to your blood glucose.
+Continuous glucose monitors give you real-time feedback on how your body reacts to a certain carbohydrate; you will know within minutes what it is doing to your blood sugar.

-Radley Keys was an American researcher who became obsessed with the belief that cholesterol was the underlying cause of rising rates of cardiovascular disease.
-Correlating animal fat consumption with the prevalence of heart disease in different countries he came to the conclusion that we should consume much less red meat, dairy products and eggs and instead eat more carbohydrate.
+Radley Keys was an American researcher who became obsessed with the belief that cholesterol was the underlying cause of rising rates of cardiovascular conditions.
+Correlating animal fat consumption with the prevalence of heart disease in different countries he came to the conclusion that we should consume much less red meat, dairy products and eggs; and instead eat more carbohydrate.

-But he crooked the books; he carefully scissored out those countries which did not conform to his belief.
+But he crooked the books; he carefully scissored out those countries which did not conform to his theory, entirely negating his weight loss research.

 When browsing use right click and "Open Link in New Tab", or you may get a bad gateway signal.